programming4phone/region-news/README.md

 **The Region** is an Angular 2 application that displays news headlines covering the Northwest Indiana region.

-The headline information is based on RSS feeds from the [nwitimes.com] (http://www.nwitimes.com/pages/rss/) news service.
+The headline information is based on RSS feeds from the [nwitimes.com](http://www.nwitimes.com/pages/rss/) news service.

 The app interacts with with a micro service that actually reads the RSS feed and converts the contents to JSON.
-For details see [https://github.com/programming4phone/rss-collector] (https://github.com/programming4phone/rss-collector).
+For details see [https://github.com/programming4phone/rss-collector](https://github.com/programming4phone/rss-collector).

-The app is currently deployed on [www.programming4phone.com] (http://www.programming4phone.com/regionnews/index.html).
+The app is currently deployed on [www.programming4phone.com](http://www.programming4phone.com/regionnews/index.html).

-*The [Northwest Indiana Times] (http://www.nwitimes.com) is a Lee Enterprises newspaper.*
+*The [Northwest Indiana Times](http://www.nwitimes.com) is a Lee Enterprises newspaper.*

 ## Development stack
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.